 Uses: Compliance, training and safety offerings; shippers and 3PL logistics seeking motor carriers

-Cons: Most vehicles in fleet operations do not require federal oversight.
+Cons: Federal oversight is not required for most vehicles in fleet operations.
 In fact, federal data represents only one-tenth of all fleet vehicles!
 If your business isn’t completely focused on federally-regulated vehicles, it’s important to know that the federal data is an incomplete picture when you’re seeking to understand the Total Addressable Market.
 Fleets with USDOT-registered trucks and buses often also have light duty vehicles.
 But you don’t get visibility into these vehicles like sedans, pickups, SUVs, vans and small trucks.
 Fleets that don’t have any USDOT-registered vehicles will not be in the FMCSA data.
 And this is, actually, most business fleets in the U.S.

 Regarding contacts, because the information is public, FMCSA contacts have been bombarded with marketing messages for years, and may not be as responsive.
 For larger prospects, you often need multiple contacts across departments: fleet, maintenance, finance, procurement, safety, risk management, IT, operations, etc. The FMCSA contact may not be the right one for your business.